 How long does it take to earn an online master's in forensic science degree?

-If you enroll as a full-time student, most online master’s in forensic science require a two-year commitment, though some are just 18 months.
-The total number of credits varies from 30 to 36 credits.
+If you enroll as a full-time student, most online master’s in forensic science programs require a two-year commitment, though some are just 18 months.
+The total number of credits varies from 30 to 36.
 However, the programs will take longer if you complete coursework part-time.
-You might also require extra time for more complex components, such as a graduate thesis or final project.
-In these scenarios, you may need upward of three or more years to graduate.
-Note that some master’s programs require that you complete the coursework within five years.
+You might also need extra time for more complex components, such as a graduate thesis or final project.
+Note that some master’s programs require that you complete all the coursework within five years.

 There’s no reason to be concerned about earning your degree online rather than in-person.
 A Northeastern University study found that most HR professionals believe degrees earned online are just as valuable as those earned on campus.
 In fact, many hiring managers even believe online degrees are more valuable, as completing an online program indicates that candidates are self-motivated and have strong time management skills.